Y-jiji/y-jiji.github.io/post/2023-09-07-recent-works.md

 ApproxFormer is a kind of new masked attention that trains like a Transformer and infers like RNN.

-The basic idea is to decompose the diagonal matrix $M$ to $A$ and $B$ so that we can add masks to linear transformers.
+The basic idea is to decompose the diagonal matrix $M$ some $A$ and $B$ so that we can add masks to linear transformers.
 $$
 ((\phi(Q)\times \phi(K^T))\odot M)\times V \approx (\phi(Q)\odot A)\times(\phi(K^T)\odot B)\times V
 $$